learnk8s/learnk8s.io/src/gatekeeper/content.md

+**TL;DR:** _In this article, you will learn about enforcing policies for your Kubernetes workloads using static tools such as [conftest](https://github.com/open-policy-agent/conftest) and in-cluster operators such as [Gatekeeper](https://github.com/open-policy-agent/gatekeeper)._

 Policies in Kubernetes allow you to prevent certain workloads from being deployed in the cluster.

-While compliance is usually the reason for enforcing strict policies in the cluster, there are a number of recommended best practices that cluster admins should enforce.
+While compliance is usually the reason for enforcing strict policies in the cluster, there are a number of **recommended best practices that cluster admins should enforce.**

 Examples of such guidelines are:

-1. Not running privileged pods
+1. Not running privileged pods.
-1. Not running pods as root user
+1. Not running pods as root user.
 1. Not specifying resource limits
 1. Not using the latest tag for the container images
 1. Now allowing additional Linux capabilities by default

 In addition, you may want to enforce bespoke policies that all workloads may want to abide by, such as:

-- All workloads must have a "project" and "app" label
+- All workloads must have a "project" and "app" label.
-- All workloads must use container images from a specific container registry (e.g.  my-company.com)
+- All workloads must use container images from a specific container registry (e.g. my-company.com).

 Finally, there is a third category of checks that you would want to implement as policies to avoid disruption in your services.

-An example of such a check is ensuring that no two services can use the same ingress hostname.
+_An example of such a check is ensuring that no two services can use the same ingress hostname._

 In this article, you will learn about enforcing policies for your Kubernetes workloads using both out-of-cluster and in-cluster solutions.

 These policies aim to reject workloads if they do not successfully satisfy the conditions set forth by the policy.

 The out-of-cluster approaches are accomplished by running static checks on the YAML manifests before they are submitted to the cluster.

 There are multiple tools available for achieving this.

 The in-cluster approaches make use of validating admission controllers which are invoked as part of the API request and before the manifest is stored in the database.

-You may find this [git repository](http://github.com/amitsaha/kubernetes-policy-enforcement-demo) handy as you work through the article.
+> You may find this [git repository](http://github.com/amitsaha/kubernetes-policy-enforcement-demo) handy as you work through the article.

-## Example Deployment
+## A non-compliant Deployment

-Let’s consider the following YAML manifest to create a deployment for the image hashicorp/http-echo (`deployment.yaml`):
+Let's consider the following YAML manifest to create a deployment for the image `hashicorp/http-echo`:

 ```yaml|title=deployment.yaml
 apiVersion: apps/v1